wjhlang/myLM/README.md

 ## Overview
-myLM is a package implementing the original lm function, its `myLM()` function aims to generate the same output as the original `lm()` function with minimal optimization that can output the model with interaction terms which the originical function don't.
+myLM is a package implementing the original lm function, its `myLM()` function aims to generate the same output as the original `lm()` function with minimal optimization that can output the model with interaction terms which the originical function can't.
 Ordinary least squares or weighted least squares can be used in the function depending on your choice, and the current only supported method is QR decomposition.

 ## Installation